hungpham2017/hungpham2017.github.io/_posts/2019-08-28-perovskite.markdown

     <div class="toright">
         <p>
         We have investigating the electronic structures of a series of In-based halide double perovskites for solar harvesting applications.
         Cs2InCuCl6 and MA2InCuCl6 are two outstanding compounds in terms of electronic, transporting, and optical properties.
+More details can be found in our recent paper [1].
         </p>
     </div>
 </div>